 All study abroad students are required to possess adequate international health insurance for the duration of their program.
 If you plan to travel abroad prior to or following your program, you are encouraged to obtain insurance for those periods as well.
 You are required to maintain your domestic insurance in the United States and should not terminate your existing coverage.

 When securing health insurance coverage, realize that most U.S. medical insurance plans do not include coverage outside of the United States—adequate coverage many times will require an additional policy to cover you while abroad.
 Contact your provider to ask about coverage.
-If your plan will not cover you abroad, consider other companies such as HTH Worldwide who offer international insurance for study abroad students.
-Coverage runs about $250 for a term abroad, depending on length.
+If your plan will not cover you abroad, consider other companies such as GeoBlue Travel Insurance or iNext International Insurance who offer international insurance for study abroad students.
+Premiums are affordable, often around $2/day.

 Visit the U.S. Department of State’s website for a list of travel medical insurance providers.